 While Indeed has been innovative within the employment space, its resume builder is seriously lacking and could be costing you valuable opportunities.
 We’ll go through some of the reasons you want to avoid using an Indeed resume and alternate solutions that will bring you better results.

 Zipjob’s team of career experts, Fortune 500 recruiters, and experienced hiring managers recommend that you do upload your resume to Indeed.
-This article covers the reasons why you shouldn’t use its resume builder, specifically.
+This article covers the reasons why you shouldn’t use its resume builder tool, specifically.

 Indeed has a resume builder which allows you to input your information–skills, education, work experience, etc.–which it formats into a resume you can use to apply for various positions.